guettli/git-tips/README.md

 ## Git pager

-I use [delta](https://github.com/dandavison/delta) which shows `git diff` colorful, so that you can easily spot small changes in long lines.
+I use [delta](https://github.com/dandavison/delta), which shows `git diff` output with better colors, so small changes in long lines are easier to spot.

 ## Automatically prune on fetch